elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_blockchain.md

 {{% /faqentry %}}

 {{% faqentry question="How do you run an application efficiently on a ledger? " %}}
 It is not possible.
-All those so called DApp platforms therefore rely on off chain solutions which is just a fancy word for the internet.
+All those so called dApp platforms therefore rely on off chain solutions which is just a fancy word for the internet.
 Everything that doesn‘t run directly on the blockchain is not secure and not decentralized.
 That is where Elastos is different.
 {{% /faqentry %}}

 {{% faqentry question="Does Elastos run on the Blockchain?" %}}